 Heck, I even got to see a foil elephant.

-The post "Pechaflickring at SCC Tech Talks" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2013/02/pechaflickring-at-scc-tech-talks/) on February 2, 2013.
+The post "Pechaflickring at SCC Tech Talks" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2013/02/pechaflickring-at-scc-tech-talks/) on February 2, 2013.